postmanlabs/labs-docs/_posts/02_pro/03_integrations/2017-05-04-intro_integrations.md

 ### What is an integration anyway?

 Organizations use the term "integration" inclusively, sometimes overly so.
-Different teams in the same organization might even use the term in different ways as well.
-Those who work with APIs are already familiar with the idea of bridging communications from one entity to another.
+Different teams in the same organization might use the term in different ways.

-In this case, "integrations" is a way to share data or functionality between Postman and other tools that you might rely on for API development.
+Postman views "integrations" as a way to share data or functionality between Postman and other tools that you might use for API development.
 When manually importing and exporting data from one application to another becomes a chore, an integration can help.

-For example, suppose you use GitHub for your repository management.
-You also use Postman to develop and test your APIs.
-If only there was a way to easily save your Postman Collections to a GitHub repo.
-Well, now you can – with the Postman to GitHub integration!
+For example, suppose you use GitHub for your repository management and use Postman to develop and test your APIs.
+If you want to save your Postman Collections to a GitHub repository, you can use the Postman to [GitHub integration](https://app.getpostman.com/dashboard/integrations){:target="_blank"}. feature.

 ### Postman Pro integrations